 The easier it is for the laser to read a disc the better and more accurate sound and pictures will be.
 One element that affects this is the laser scattering light over the disc and there’s a simple way to help reduce this.
 Get yourself a Violet permanent marker pen – preferably one with a flat edge.
 Run the pen around the edge of your CD disc two or three times to make sure the Violet is ‘solid’.
 Put it back into your player and enjoy!

 Panel vibration on equipment can cause nasty signal interference and create a rather harsh and confused sound due to the microphonic nature of the internal components.
-Solution: Use our Ringmat Dampers, or Custom Designs Casework Damper, to effectively reduce the negative impact on the sound. or for a full and unique solution to the problems of vibration associated with both speakers and equipment, Townshend Audio provide a comprehensive solution to get rid of this evil!
+Solution: Use our Ringmat Dampers, or Custom Designs Casework Damper, to effectively reduce the negative impact on the sound. or for a full and unique solution to the problems of vibration associated with both speakers and equipment, we provide comprehensive solutions to get rid of this evil!

 Correct Cable Dressing